ayansum-2025/MIPS32-Processor/README.md

 ## **Hazard Handling**

-**1.Hazard Detection Unit**
+**1.Forwarding Unit:**
+The processor implements a forwarding unit that detects when results from later pipeline stages are needed by earlier instructions and forwards them to avoid stalls.

+**2.Stalling**
 Detects load-use hazards that cannot be resolved by forwarding and inserts pipeline stalls (bubbles) when necessary.

-**2.Branch Handling:**
+**3.Branch Handling:**
 Manages control hazards by:

  * Flushing instructions after taken branches

  * Handling branch conditions in the EX stage

-**3.Forwarding Unit:**
-The processor implements a forwarding unit that detects when results from later pipeline stages are needed by earlier instructions and forwards them to avoid stalls.